hyperledger/toc/guidelines/SAMPLE-MAINTAINERS.md

 Maintainers are expected to perform the following duties for this repository.
 The duties are listed in more or less priority order:

-- Review, respond, and act on an reported security vulnerabilities reported against the repository.
+- Review, respond, and act on any reported security vulnerabilities reported against the repository.
 - Review, provide feedback on, and merge or reject GitHub Pull Requests from Contributors.
 - Review, triage, comment on, and close GitHub Issues